annacakes281/my-cookbook/README.md

 * Each page features an unordered list for the equipment and ingredients needed for each recipe, with the checkbox feature for users to tick off the step that they have done.
 However the page for Pizza Dough does include an extra section called 'Before We Begin" which lets users know some important steps that they should follow before making the dough.
 The steps for making the dough has been put into an ordered list, also containing the checkbox feature.
 * Each section has been numbered to let users know the order of the steps, this was not done in an ordered list though as this was a last minute decision to see how it would look, and it looked better set out this way, rather than in a list function.
 * Each section also includes photos for the steps, and the page for Pizza Dough also includes two playable videos for users to interact with, which users can control themselves, and is automatically muted.
 The videos show some stages for the dough which were harder to describe with text or photos.
+* Each video and image contains an 'aria-label' for accessability for users.

 <img src="assets/readme-images/pizza-dough-steps.png" alt="Steps for the pizza dough" width="280" style="margin: 0 6%">
 <img src="assets/readme-images/pizza-sauce-steps.png" alt="Steps for the pizza sauce" width="400" style="margin: 0 -6%">